Tushya-web/samanloop/README.md

 * Dashboard management
 * Item availability tracking

----

-# 🔄 System Workflow
+🔄 System Workflow

-### Borrowing Process
+The SamanLoop platform operates through three main roles: Borrower, Lender, and Admin.
+Each role has specific responsibilities in the rental lifecycle.

+👤 Borrower Workflow

+1️⃣ User registers or logs into the platform
-1️⃣ User browses available items
+2️⃣ User browses available items

-2️⃣ User sends borrow request

-3️⃣ Lender approves request

-4️⃣ Borrower pays deposit / rent
+3️⃣ User selects an item and sends a borrow request 4️⃣ Borrower pays the required deposit / rental fee 5️⃣ Borrower collects the item from the lender

-5️⃣ Item is collected
+6️⃣ Borrower uses the item for the agreed rental duration 7️⃣ Borrower returns the item on or before the return date 8️⃣ Lender confirms the return
+9️⃣ Deposit is released or refunded

+🏷️ Lender Workflow

+1️⃣ Lender registers and logs into the platform
+2️⃣ Lender lists an item with details (name, category, price, deposit, availability) 3️⃣ Lender receives borrow requests from users
+4️⃣ Lender reviews and approves or rejects the request 5️⃣ Lender hands over the item to the borrower
-6️⃣ Borrower returns item
+6️⃣ Lender monitors the item usage period
+7️⃣ Lender verifies item condition upon return

-7️⃣ Lender confirms return
+8️⃣ Lender confirms the return in the system

-8️⃣ Deposit released

----
+9️⃣ Platform completes the transaction

+🛠️ Admin Workflow

+1️⃣ Admin manages platform users
+2️⃣ Admin monitors listed items and categories
+3️⃣ Admin reviews reported issues or disputes
+4️⃣ Admin manages system queries and support requests 5️⃣ Admin ensures platform security and data integrity 6️⃣ Admin monitors transactions and platform activity 7️⃣ Admin performs system updates and maintenance

 # 🔁 Data Flow Architecture